CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

 ## Lab objectives
 In this lab, you will complete the following tasks:

-- Task 01: Enable System Assigned Managed Identity (SAMI) of Your Azure SQL Managed Instance.
+- Task 01: Enable System Assigned Managed Identity (SAMI) of Your Azure SQL Managed Instance
-- Task 02: Create a Mirrored Azure SQL Managed Instance Database.
+- Task 02: Create a Mirrored Azure SQL Managed Instance Database
 - Task 03: Start the Mirroring Process and Monitor Fabric Mirroring

 ## Estimated time: 50 minutes